Gokul-Raja84/Gokul-Raja84/README.md

 Currently An IT Student at SRM University

-A Python programmer and learning on Machine Learning - AI ⚡
+An Python programmer and learning on Machine Learning - AI ⚡

 Tech fanatic / Hopeless Musicophile 🎧